 The Shrine is a place of tranquil beauty.
 A series of modern Stations of the Cross run along Sruth Bhríde, Saint Brigid's Stream, from the upper part of the Shrine, through a beautiful glade of towering beech trees and across the road to the lower part of the Shrine.
 This is where you will find the very ancient stone stations, which are believed to have healing powers.
 These include the Head Stone, the Knee Stone, the Waist Stone and the Back Stone.

-The Shrine attracts thousands of visitors throughout the year and especially on her Feast Day, 1st February.
+The Shrine attracts thousands of visitors throughout the year and an annual candlelit procession runs from the nearby Hill of Faughart down to Saint Brigid's Shrine on her Feast Day, 1st February.
 This was also the ancient Celtic Festival of Imbolc, the start of Spring in the Celtic calendar.
-An annual candlelit procession runs from Saint Brigid's Shrine to the nearby Hill of Faughart in celebration of Brigid around this time.
+Visit Duration: We recommend planning to spend 1 to 1.5 hours here.

-P Free Car Parking.
+Free Car Parking.